CHART TO MEASURE OPACITY OF GREY OR BLACK EMISSIONS

 For opacity No. 3: Black grid lines measuring 0.205 mm that are 0.555 mm apart with white spaces 0.35 mm by 0.35 mm.

 For opacity No. 4: Black grid lines measuring 0.305 mm that are 0.555 mm apart with white spaces 0.25 mm by 0.25 mm.

 The month and year the chart was printed must be indicated in the lower left-hand corner.

-Opacity is measured from an observation point located between 30 m and 400 m from the emission point.
-The observation point must be such that the observer’s line of vision is perpendicular to the direction of the plume and that the sun is oriented in the 140 º sector to the observer’s back.
+Opacity is measured from an observation point between 30 and 400 m from the emission point.
+The observation point must allow full view of the emissions.
+The sun must be oriented in the 140º sector to the observer’s back.
+The observer must make observations using a line of vision that is perpendicular to the direction of the plume.

 The observer holds the chart at arm’s length and looks at the emission through the slit in the card.
 The observer notes the scale number (No. 1, 2, 3 or 4) that best suits the opacity observed.
-No. 0 is used to indicate that no emission is visible and No. 4 applies to opacity of 100%.
-Momentary and punctual observations are noted every 15 seconds.
-Opacity evaluation is carried out over a 60-minute period without interruption (240 observations over 60 minutes) or over 2 30-minute periods with an interruption after the first 30-minute period (120 observations over 30 minutes, twice).
-Each observation is considered to be representative of the opacity for a 15-second period.
+No. 0 is used to indicate that no emission is visible and No. 4 applies to an opacity of 100%.

 Opacity evaluation must be carried out where the opacity is maximum, in a part of the plume where there is no condensed water vapour.
 The observer must not look continually at the plume but rather must observe the plume momentarily every 15 seconds.
 Opacity evaluation is carried out over a 60-minute period without interruption between each period (240 observations in 60 minutes) or two 30-minute periods with an interruption at half time (120 observations in 30 minutes, twice).